AtelierNum/unity_toolkit/classic_modules/readme.md

 <br/>
 <br/>
 <br/>
-3. drag the affected GameObject in the emitter where you can read `None (Object)`
+3.drag the affected GameObject in the emitter where you can read `None (Object)`
 <br/>
 <br/>
 <br/>